GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 - C3 demonstrates more consistent performance across both ``Validation points`` and ``GLANCE datasets``.
 - The overall difference between C3 and C2 is ``5%``.
 The ``Bare Sfc`` class exhibits the largest difference (``10%``).
 - The discrepancy between C3 and C2 is within an acceptable range (``[-10%, 10%]``), considering the changes in the input ARD products.

-**Level 3**

-- C3 shows slight degradation compared to C2 on the Validation points, with Cultivated Veg and Natural Veg contributing the most to this difference.
-The Artificial Sfc class has too few points to be considered statistically significant.
-- C3 demonstrates greater consistency and more reasonable classification across all time periods and classes.
-- Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.
-- As expected from the Level 1 and ML validation results, C3 performs more consistently across both the Validation points and GLANCE datasets over all time periods compared to C2.
-- The Macro-Average should be interpreted as “unbiased” due to the highly skewed nature of the Validation points.
-Since the validity of the Validation points is questionable, the classification metrics should be understood in relative terms—showing the difference between C2 and C3, rather than the absolute performance of each.
-- The error propagation from the Level 1, Urban, and Cultivated results is within expected limits.

 ### Limitations of the Implementation Method